-This section is designed to make you aware of;
+This page is designed to make you aware of:

-Litigation can be a long process.
+Taking legal action can be a long process.
 Think about whether you will be able to get enough funds to cover the costs of legal action.
 Remember that a common tactic of powerful parties is to try to exhaust the resources of claimants in order to prevent them from securing justice.

-While litigation can be expensive, there are ways you can reduce the costs needed to bring a PIL case.
+While legal action can be expensive, there are ways you can reduce the costs needed to bring a legal case.

 In Kenya, a group of 35,000 members of an indigenous community joined together to enforce their land rights in the African Court on Human and People’s Rights.

 You may not need a lawyer at all.
-In some forums, having a lawyer is not necessary or even allowed;
+In some forums, having a lawyer is not necessary or allowed:

 In Liberia and Sierra Leone, it is common for paralegals to be used instead of lawyers for the majority of legal assistance people need.
 This has worked to lower costs and increase access to justice.

 In court, it is often possible to represent yourself.
-Although it will be very difficult to win your case without legal representation when the other party has lawyers on its team.
+Although it will be difficult to win your case without legal representation when the other party has lawyers on its team.
 However, in some simple cases (e.g. a basic workplace dismissal case), you may be able to represent yourself with the help of an advice centre or supportive organisation.

 Here is a video about a law firm from the UK who routinely takes cases forward on behalf of people having their rights abused in the developing world.